xtudbxk/rgb_heatmap/README.md

 to run the heatmap.py, you only need to do:

-> python heatmap.py img/test.png  img/heatmap.npy img/
+> python heatmap.py img/test.png  img/heatmap.png img/

 and it will output two heatmap images.
 The file "heatmap1.png" is only a colored heatmap.
 The file "heatmap2.png" combines the colored heatmap with its origin image.

-**NOTE**: the file "heatmap.npy" contains the heatmap data.

 ### Result